astropy/halotools/README.rst

 # Welcome to halotools!

-Halotools is a python package that can be used to study large scale structure, cosmology, and galaxy evolution using N-body simulations and halo models.
+Halotools is a python package designed
+to study large scale structure, cosmology, and galaxy evolution using N-body simulations and halo models.
 This code is publicly available at ``github.com/aphearin/halotools``.
 Most of the python code